vestrel00/contacts-android/howto/howto-learn-more-about-blank-contacts.md

 ## Blanks in queries

-A `where` clause that uses any fields from the Data table `Fields` will **exclude** blanks in the result (even if they are OR'ed).
-There are some joined fields that can be used to match blanks **as long as no other fields are in the where clause**;
+A `where` clause that uses any fields from the Data table `Fields` will **exclude** blanks in the result (even if they are OR'ed) There are some joined fields that can be used to match blanks **as long as no other fields are in the where clause**;

 - `Fields.Contact` enables matching blank Contacts.
 The result will include all RawContact(s)